zhanglab/psamm/docs/commands.rst

 This command can be used to run growth simulations using the TMFA algorithm as detailed in [Henry07]_.
 This method simulates fluxes in a metabolic model while incorporating metabolite concentrations and thermodynamic constraints.
-This is done through the incoperation of the gibbs free energy equation along with additional constraints to link reactions fluxes to thermodynamic feasibility.
+This is done through the incorporation of the gibbs free energy equation along with additional constraints to link reactions fluxes to thermodynamic feasibility.